bongiozzo/musica_mustdie/output/band_acanorousquintet.md

 # A Canorous Quintet

-Дискография
+## Дискография

-"As Tears" 1995, Melodic Death Metal
+### "As Tears" 1995, Melodic Death Metal

+1. Through Endless Illusions
+2. The Joy Of Sorrow
+3. When Happiness Dies
+4. Strangeland

+All Songs Written By A CONOROUS QUINTET.
+Produced & Mixed By Dan Swano.
+Recorded & Mixed At Unisound Studios.

+Linus Nirbrant - Guitar
+Jesper Lofgren - Bass
+Fredrik Andersson - Drums
+Leo Pignon - Guitar
+Marten Hansen - Vocals

+(P)&(C) 1995 CHAOS Records

-"Silence Of The World Beyond" 1996, Melodic Death Metal "The Only Pure Hate" 1998, Melodic Death Metal
+### "Silence Of The World Beyond" 1996, Melodic Death Metal

+1. Silence Of The World Beyond
+2. Naked With Open Eyes
+3. Spellbound
+4. The Orchid's Sleep
+5. The Black Spiral
+6. The Last Journey
+7. In The Twilight Of Fear
+8. Burning, Emotionless
+9. Dream Reality

+All Songs Written By A CANOROUS QUINTET.
+Produced & Mixed By Peter Tagtgren & A CANOROUS QUINTET.
+Recorded & Mixed At Abyss Studio.
+Cover Artwork By Tommy Wihistrand.

+Linus Nirbrant - Guitar
+Jesper Lofgren - Bass
+Fredrik Andersson - Drums, Keyboards
+Leo Pignon - Guitar
+Marten Hansen - Vocals

+(P)(C) 1996 NO FASHON Records

+### "The Only Pure Hate" 1998, Melodic Death Metal

+01. Selfdeceiver
+02. Embryo Of Lies
+03. Red
+04. The Void
+05. Everbleed
+06. The Complete Emptiness
+07. Retaliation
+08. Realm Of Rain
+09. The Storm
+10. Land Of The Lost

+Linus Nirbrant - Guitars
+Leo Pignon - Guitars
+Fredrik Andersson - Drums
+Jesper Lofgren - Bass
+Marten Hansen - Vocals

+No Fashion Records

 ## Отношения с другими группами